Shotgun assembly of random graphs: Reconstruction from 2-neighbourhoods

 \begin{lemma} Let $G$ be an edge-coloured graph such that every pair of edges of the same colour share a vertex.
 Then by looking only at the number of edges of each colour adjacent to each vertex, $G$ can be reconstructed exactly. \end{lemma}

 \begin{proof} Let our edge-coloured stars be $S_1,\dots,S_n$, and label the corresponding centres $v_1,\dots,v_n$.
 Fix a colour $c$ and consider the subgraph $H$ consisting of all edges with this colour.
 From the degree sequence of $H$ we can check if $H$ (up to isolated vertices) is a triangle or a star, and note that these are the only graphs with no disjoint edges so $H$ must be one of these graphs.
-In either case, we can reconstruct $H$ by joining $v_i$ and $v_j$ with an edge in colour $c$ whenever one of $v_i$ and $v_j$ is a vertex of largest degree in colour $c$.
+In either case, we can reconstruct $H$ by joining $v_i$ and $v_j$ with an edge in colour $c$ whenever one of $v_i$ and $v_j$ is a vertex of largest degree in colour $c$ (and they are both incident to at least one edge coloured with $c$).
 The graph $G$ is the union (over all colours) of these subgraphs. \end{proof}

 We now give the edge colouring we will use and show that with high probability no two disjoint edges have the same colour.
 For an edge $uv$, let $C_{uv}$ be the subgraph of $G$ induced by the vertices at distance at most 2 from both $u$ and $v$, where we distinguish the edge $uv$.
 We write $C_{uv} \simeq C_{xy}$ if there is a bijection $f: V(C_{uv}) \to V(C_{xy})$ such that $ab \in E(C_{uv})$ if and only if $f(a)f(b) \in E(C_{xy})$, and $\{f(u),f(v)\} = \{x,y\}$.
-We will refer to each such isomorphism class as a \emph{colour}.
-Theorem \ref{thm:r=2} follows immediately from \Cref{lem:edge-coloured} and the following.
+We will refer to each such isomorphism class as a \emph{colour}. \Cref{thm:r=2} follows immediately from \Cref{lem:edge-coloured} and the following.

 \begin{lemma} There exists a constant $\delta > 0$ such that the following holds.
 Suppose $n^{-2/3 - \delta} \leq p \leq n^{-16/35}$, and let $u,v,x,y$ be distinct vertices.
 The probability that $uv$ and $xy$ are edges, and $C_{uv}\simeq C_{xy}$ is $o(n^{-4})$. \end{lemma}